Sm122/Data-collection-and-reporting-system/README.md

 # Data-collection-and-reporting-system
-Java Application using swing and MySQL
+Java Application using Swing and MySQL